 General Assistance-General Assistance us a state-funded program that provides financial assistance to assist with food, housing, and other basic needs for adults without minor children who are not eligible for other state or federal programs.

 Minnesota Supplemental Aid-Minnesota Supplemental Aid is a state-funded program that provides cash assistance to Social Security Income (SSI) recipients, the blind, people age 65 and older, and disabled people who are age 18 and older whose income does not meet their monthly needs.

-Group Residential Housing-Group Residential Housing is a state-funded program that provides, at a minimum, room and board for those living in licensed group living arrangements and who receive Social Security Income, or would be eligible for SSI except for excess income, are blind, age 65 or older, disabled and age 18 or older, or meet a category of eligibility under the General Assistance Program.
+Housing Support, formerly known as Group Residential Housing, is a state-funded program that provides, at a minimum, room and board for those living in licensed group living arrangements and who receive Social Security Income, or would be eligible for SSI except for excess income, are blind, age 65 or older, disabled and age 18 or older, or meet a category of eligibility under the General Assistance Program.

 Refugee Cash Assistance-Refugee Cash Assistance provides cash assistance to refugees who have been in the United States for eight months or less and meet eligibility requirements.
 Work Benefit Program-The Work Benefit Program is a monthly cash benefit for families who have exited DWP or MFIP and are working a required number of hours with income below 200% of Federal Poverty Guidelines.